Coronavirus: The Impact on the Electricity Market

 Shutterstock

-Electricity is a basic necessity and, like any public service, it is subject to three principles: continuity, equal treatment, and adaptability.
+Electricity is a basic necessity, and like any public service, it is governed by three principles: continuity, equal treatment, and adaptability.

-The first of these is vital here.
-There is no cause for concern on this front, as the operators (EDF, RTE, and Enedis) have plans in place to ensure that nuclear and thermal power plants will continue to operate—even with 40% absenteeism in the event of a peak in the epidemic—and that the networks will remain operational.
+It is the first of these that is crucial here.
+There is no cause for concern on that front, as the operators (EDF, RTE, and Enedis) have plans in place to ensure that nuclear and thermal power plants will continue to operate—even with a 40% absenteeism rate during a peak of the epidemic—and that the power grids will remain operational.

-Priority is given to operational staff, who run the power plants and repair power lines.
-Support staff can continue to work remotely.
-In fact, they must come to the site as little as possible to avoid contaminating the agents who operate the power plants, particularly nuclear plants, as happened at the Flamanville Power Plant, where the "pandemic plan" was activated on March 16, 2020.
+Priority is given to operational staff, who operate power plants and repair power lines.
+Support staff may continue working remotely.
+In fact, they must come to the site as little as possible to prevent the spread of infection to the staff operating the power plants—particularly nuclear plants—as happened at the Flamanville Nuclear Power Plant, where the “pandemic plan” was activated on March 16, 2020.

 A decline in electricity demand

-Electricity demand fell sharply in March, mainly due to the economic downturn.
-The electricity transmission system operator announced a "15% decline" on March 18.
+Electricity demand fell in March, mainly due to the decline in economic activity.
+The electricity transmission system operator announced “a 15% decline” on March 18.

-The cause is the slowdown or even shutdown of industry, commerce, and transportation (high-speed trains, subways, trams).
+The issue is the slowdown or even shutdown of industry, businesses, and transportation (high-speed trains, subways, and trams).
 This situation is therefore likely to worsen.

-The growing use of digital technology due to teleworking and lockdown (digital technology usually accounts for around 10% of electricity consumption in France, and consumption in this sector is estimated to have increased by 40 to 50% during the pandemic) is unlikely to offset the decline in electricity demand in other sectors, far from it.
+The growing use of digital technology due to remote work and lockdowns (digital technology typically accounts for about 10% of electricity consumption in France, and consumption in this sector is estimated to have increased by 40 to 50% during the pandemic) is not expected to offset the decline in electricity demand in other sectors—far from it.

-It should also be noted that the Energy Regulatory Commission is asking EDF and RTE to stop applying the peak hour system, which allows certain customers to benefit from tariffs that vary according to the time of year, proving that demand for electricity is falling.
-With this system, the price paid by the end consumer is relatively low for much of the year, when consumption is low, but rises sharply during periods of high consumption, particularly in winter, encouraging consumers to reduce their demand.
+It should also be noted that the Energy Regulatory Commission is asking EDF and RTE to stop applying the peak-hour system, which allows certain customers to benefit from rates that vary depending on the time of year—a sign that electricity demand is declining.
+Under this system, the price paid by the end consumer is relatively low for much of the year, when consumption is low, but rises sharply during periods of high consumption—particularly in winter—encouraging consumers to reduce their demand.

-Traditionally, electricity consumption peaks around 8 a.m., when businesses start their activities.
-The reduction in economic activity and the lockdown measures put in place are thus tending to mitigate this daily consumption peak and smooth out the demand curve.
-"The use of tariff reductions to limit consumption peaks now appears to be of little use and could, moreover, lead to an increase in bills for the consumers concerned," the CRE also states.
+Traditionally, electricity consumption peaks around 8 a.m., when businesses begin their operations.
+The slowdown in economic activity and the lockdown measures put in place are thus helping to reduce this daily consumption peak and smooth out the demand curve.
+“The use of load-shedding programs to limit consumption peaks now appears to be of little use and could, moreover, lead to higher bills for the consumers affected,” the CRE also notes.

 RTE

-France has a surplus of electricity capacity and temperatures are fairly mild, especially as we head into spring.
-There is therefore no cause for concern regarding electricity supply.
-Demand, on the other hand, is likely to decline sharply.
-This has and will continue to have an impact on wholesale electricity prices—and, in turn, on the revenues of electricity producers and suppliers (EDF and alternative suppliers).
+France currently has a surplus of electricity, and the weather is fairly mild, especially as we head into spring.
+There is therefore no cause for concern on the electricity supply side.
+Demand, on the other hand, is likely to decline sharply once again.
+This has had—and will continue to have—an impact on prices on the wholesale electricity market—and, by extension, on the revenues of electricity producers and suppliers (EDF and alternative suppliers).

-As power plants are called upon to supply the grid in order of increasing marginal cost, the means of production with the lowest variable costs (renewable and nuclear) are used first to meet electricity demand.
-Gas- and coal-fired power plants, whose variable production costs are significantly higher, will therefore be the most likely to be affected by the decline in consumption.
+Since power plants on the grid are dispatched in order of increasing marginal cost, the generation sources with the lowest variable costs (renewables and nuclear) are used first to meet electricity demand.
+Gas- and coal-fired thermal power plants, which have significantly higher variable production costs, will therefore be the most likely to be affected by a decline in consumption.

-Admittedly, gas prices are very low as they follow oil prices, which are themselves in free fall, but the reduction in the cost of producing a thermal kWh will not change the principle that priority is given to renewable energies (run-of-river hydro, solar, and wind) and nuclear power.
-On the contrary, the decline in demand could accelerate the already begun decline of coal in electricity production in Europe.
+Admittedly, the price of natural gas is very low since it tracks the price of oil, which is itself in free fall, but the reduction in the cost of producing a thermal kWh will not alter the principle that priority is given to renewable energy sources (run-of-river hydropower, solar, and wind) and nuclear power.
+On the contrary, the decline in demand could accelerate the already underway shift away from coal in electricity generation in Europe.

-With the wholesale price per kWh falling, the price including tax should also fall slightly for the end consumer.
-It should be noted that electricity supply accounts for only one-third of the bill we pay, with the rest corresponding to the cost of transmission and distribution and taxes.
+As the wholesale price per kWh falls, the price per kWh (including tax) for end consumers should also drop slightly.
+It’s worth noting that the cost of electricity accounts for only one-third of the bill we pay; the rest consists of transmission and distribution costs and taxes.

-Although the French electricity mix is more than 90% carbon-free, this should reinforce the decline in wholesale prices due to interconnections with other Western European countries that emit moreCO2.
+Although more than 90% of France’s electricity mix is carbon-free, this is expected to further drive down wholesale prices due to interconnections with other Western European countries that emit moreCO2.

 EEX, CC BY-NC-ND

-The decline in revenues for electricity producers and suppliers will result in a drop in their stock market value.
-The market capitalization of these operators is expected to follow the trend observed on all global stock markets.
+The decline in revenue for electricity producers and suppliers will result in a drop in their stock market value.
+The market capitalization of these operators is expected to follow the trend observed across global stock markets.

-Certain investments in electricity generation (gas-fired power plants, for example) will become "stranded costs" insofar as they will only be required to operate for a small number of hours per year, which will not ensure their profitability.
+Certain investments in electricity generation (such as gas-fired power plants) will become “stranded costs” because they will only be called upon to operate for a small number of hours per year, which will make it impossible to ensure their profitability.

-Ultimately, the situation will undoubtedly lead to bankruptcies for the most fragile operators, or at least to a wave of mergers and acquisitions.
-This is true on a global scale, and probably in Europe too; it is less certain in France, given the weight of the incumbent operator, which remains largely public.
+Ultimately, this situation will likely lead to bankruptcies among the most vulnerable operators, or at least to a wave of mergers and acquisitions.
+This is true on a global scale, and probably in Europe as well; it is less certain in France, given the dominance of the incumbent operator, which remains largely publicly owned.

-It is undoubtedly in terms of investment that the effects will ultimately be most severe.
-The sustained decline in demand for electricity, which is likely to continue if France enters a prolonged recession (negative economic growth), will be accompanied by a fall in operators' revenues and cash flow.
+It is undoubtedly in the area of investment that the long-term effects will be most severe.
+The sustained decline in electricity demand—which is expected to continue if France enters a prolonged recession (negative economic growth)—will be accompanied by a drop in operators’ revenues and cash flow.

-We should therefore expect to see some nuclear renovation investments postponed, as well as a reduction in investments in new projects (renewable energies and even new nuclear power).
+Consequently, we can expect not only the postponement of certain nuclear renovation investments but also a reduction in investments in new projects (renewable energy and even new nuclear projects).

-Similarly, the plunge in oil prices significantly increases the relative cost of investing in low-carbon energy and risks affecting energy efficiency, due to a lack of financial resources and because the electricity bill will have fallen slightly for the end consumer.
-The fight against global warming and the reduction of energy consumption are likely to take a back seat in the coming months for many economic actors—starting with public decision-makers.
+Similarly, the plunge in oil prices significantly increases the relative cost of investments in low-carbon energy and risks undermining energy efficiency, due to a lack of financial resources and because electricity bills for end consumers will have fallen slightly.
+The fight against global warming and efforts to reduce energy consumption are likely to take a back seat in the coming months for many economic actors—starting with public policymakers.

 It is likely that, for all these reasons, the process of liberalizing the energy sector will be slowed down and the reform of the electricity market postponed indefinitely.

-Boris Solier, Senior Lecturer in Economics, Associate Researcher at Art-Dev and Chair of Climate Economics, University of Montpellier and Jacques Percebois, Professor Emeritus of Economics, Associate Researcher at the Chair of Climate Economics (Paris-Dauphine), University of Montpellier
+Boris Solier, Associate Professor of Economics, Research Associate at Art-Dev and the Chair in Climate Economics, University of Montpellier and Jacques Percebois, Professor Emeritus of Economics, Research Associate at the Chair in Climate Economics (Paris-Dauphine), University of Montpellier

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.